 Dadasaheb Phalke produced over 90 more films as Indian cinema flourished.
 But in spite of legendary directors like Acharya Atre and V. Shantaram helming some memorable films, the Marathi film industry was overshadowed by its more notable neighbour – Bollywood.
 Nonetheless, the 1970s saw a wide range of films, from tragedies involving tamasha artistes to comedies starring the famous double-entendre master Dada Kondke.
 In the 1980s, two actors, namely Ashok Saraf and Laxmikant Berde, made a slew of iconic comedies and catapulted to stardom, working with actors-turned-directors Mahesh Kothare and Sachin Pilgaonkar.
 Some of these films are still cult crowd favourites.

 But the true renaissance of the Marathi film industry began in the new millennium, as evidenced by the presence of 13 films released post the year 2000 on this list.
 Strong-willed, content-driven and intimate to the issues of its Maharashtrian milieu, it has come of age.
 So much so that Marathi cinema hogged the spotlight at the 64th National Awards with its psychologically probing films.
-As someone who has grown up on Marathi films and has lived a couple hundred metres from the legendary Prabhat Talkies in Pune for a quarter of his life, I consider it my job, nay, my duty, to honour the best and the greatest Marathi movies.
+As someone who has grown up on Marathi films and has lived a couple hundred metres from the legendary Prabhat Talkies in Pune for a quarter of his life, I consider it my job, nay, my duty, to honour the best and the greatest Marathi movies ever made.
 Here they are: